 \begin{definition} Let $M$ be a semilattice over a set of constants $C$ with terms $T$.
 Let $\phi$ be an atom, $\phi\ne\ominus_C$.
 We say that the term $T_\phi = \odot \{c : c\in C\setminus U^c(\phi) \}$ is the \emph{pinning term of $\phi$}.
 We say that the pinning term exists for $M$ if $T_\phi$ is in $T$.
 If the pinning term exists, for each $c\in U^c(\phi)$, we say that $(c,T_\phi)$ is a \emph{pinning duple} of $\phi$. \end{definition}

-Quite often, the pinning term of a given atom does not exist.
+One key difference between the finite and infinite setting is that in the later pinning terms do not necessarily exist.
 For example, in a finitely generated atomized semilattice over an infinite set of constants, the pinning term of an atom with a finite upper constant segment does not exist.
-However, they always exist in complete semilattices, and using them we can prove the following.
+However, they always exist in complete semilattices, allowing us to extend Proposition \ref{proposition:atom_join_right_to_left} to an equivalence.

 \begin{theorem} Let $M$ be a complete atomized semilattice.
 Assume that $M$ is atomized by a set of atoms $A$.
 Then, the sets $A\setminus\{\phi\}$ and $A\cup\{\phi\}$ both atomize $M$ if and only if $\phi$ is a union of atoms of $A$ different from $\phi$. \end{theorem}